 LLST continues to expand the scope of its training projects and its voice in the fields of simulation-based training and serious games.
 Below you can find information on all our projects past and present, including reports, courses, training resources, and public appearances.

-Alongside implementing partners Save the Children and CRISP Berlin, Lessons Learned Simulations and Training will be providing a new workshop initiative that supports the development of community-led humanitarian simulation designs in Jordan throughout the remainder of 2020 and into 2021.
+Alongside implementing partners Save the Children and CRISP Berlin, Lessons Learned Simulations and Training is providing a new workshop initiative that supports the development of community-led humanitarian simulation designs in Jordan throughout December 2020 and into 2021.

-LLST founder Matthew Stevens is assisting Carolyn Lettner, an independent designer and expert in strategic sourcing and supply chain optimization, to create a new simulation: Route 726.
+LLST founder Matthew Stevens is assisting Carolyn Aubry, an independent designer and expert in strategic sourcing and supply chain optimization, to create a new simulation: Route 726.

 This team-building simulation centres around logistics, problem solving, and resource management in the humanitarian sector, and is designed especially for new recruits.
 Participants will work together to requisition supplies and load them on a small freight plane before it departs toward a community in need.
 However, each team has its own briefing on which supplies are most necessary, and space in the plane is severely limited.
 Team members will face difficult decision making as they learn how to compromise and reprioritize before the plane can depart.